ksu-cis300-master/Homework-3-F24-Instructions-ApollonianGasket/index.md

 - The curvature of the next circle to be drawn.
 - Descriptions of the three circles, *c*<sub>1</sub>, *c*<sub>2</sub>, and *c*<sub>3</sub>, to which the next circle must be tangent.
 We will adopt the following conventions for these three parameters:
   - If one of them is the external circle, it is *c*<sub>1</sub>.
   - They are given in an order such that their tangent points with the next circle to be drawn are listed clockwise around that circle.
 For example, in the last figure of [4.3.
 Behavior of the GUI](#4.3.
-Behavior of the GUI), if the circle with curvature 35 is the next to be drawn, the external circle is *c*<sub>1</sub>, the circle with curvature 14 is *c*<sub>2</sub>, and the circle with curvature 6 is *c*<sub>3</sub>.
+Behavior of the GUI), suppose the circle with curvature 26 near the upper-right corner is the next to be drawn, between the external circle and the circles with curvatures 3 and 14.
+Then the external circle is *c*<sub>1</sub>, the circle with curvature 3 is *c*<sub>2</sub>, and the circle with curvature 14 is *c*<sub>3</sub>.
 - The object on which the gasket is to be drawn.
 We will not refer explicitly to this object in the description of the algorithm, but various information, such as the region that needs to be redrawn, will be obtained from this object.

 To ensure that the algorithm terminates, we need at least one base case.
 The most obvious one is if the radius corresponding to the given curvature, when scaled to pixel coordinates, is too small to draw.
 In this case, there is nothing to do.
-A second base case is that the region bounded by the three given circles doesn't intersect with the region that needs to be drawn.
+A less obvious base case is that the region bounded by the three given circles doesn't intersect with the region that needs to be drawn.
 In this case, we can optimize performance by doing nothing as well.
 However, the region bounded by three circles is awkward to work with.
 For this reason, we will approximate this region by finding a *bounding rectangle* that includes all of it.
 This rectangle will have two sides parallel to the *x*-axis and two sides parallel to the *y*-axis.

 The algorithm then is as follows: